What are the main taxes associated with commercial real estate ownership and transfer of commercial real estate?

 Taxes on asset sales are:

-Value Added Tax (VAT): at 19%; however, sale of commercial real estate is in general exempt from VAT or may be treated as a VAT-free transfer of a going concern (i.e. a business that is operating and making a profit), depending on the facts.
-The seller normally must make an election to charge VAT (which invariably it would do to enable it to recover VAT it incurs in relation to the real estate).
+Value Added Tax (VAT): At (currently) 19%.
+However, sale of real estate is in general exempt from VAT or may qualify as a VAT-free transfer of a going concern (i.e. a business that is operating and making a profit), depending on the facts.
+The seller can make an election to charge VAT (which invariably it would do to enable it to recover VAT it incurs in relation to services and supplies received with regard to the real estate).

-Capital Gains Tax (CGT): 15.825% corporate income tax if the seller is a corporation.
+Capital Gains Tax (CGT): (Currently) 15.825% corporate income tax (combined rate including solidarity surcharge) if the seller is a corporation.
 In addition, German trade tax may apply if the income is derived through a German permanent establishment; trade tax rates vary regionally, the effective trade tax rates presently range between 7% and approx. 17%.
-In case of individuals as sellers a progressive income tax rate is applied; the top rate amounts to 45%.
+In case of individuals as sellers a progressive income tax rate is applied; the top rate amounts to 45% (plus solidarity surcharge and church tax (if applicable).

 In Hong Kong, property ownership is subject to the payment of government rent, rates and property tax which, as of November 2017, is determined at 3%, 5% and 15% of the rateable value of the property (determined as the rental income (and any other consideration) which is generated by the property), respectively.